 |Certificates of Deposit|| ||$500 for all terms|

-The Bank of Princeton has several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-The Bank of Princeton does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
+The Bank of Princeton offers several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+The Bank of Princeton does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-The Bank of Princeton's CD rates are fair in comparison to other U.S. banks.Back to Overview
+The Bank of Princeton's CD rates are fair compared to other U.S. banks.Back to Overview

 Find a The Bank of Princeton Near Me

-The Bank of Princeton has 13 physical branches in the U.S.Back to Overview
+The Bank of Princeton has 13 branches across the U.S.Back to Overview